artrayd/Local-JSON-Array/README.md

+# Array from local JSON to VueJS

-# Example how to import array from a local JSON file
+Example how to import array from a local JSON file to VueJs data object.
 This repository is made for the tutorial artice published on medium.com.

 ## Project setup